Tableflipper9001/weheat-domoticz-plugin/README.md

   Restart Domoticz as a work around.
 * Only 1 heatpump is supported per account, there is no reason to assume more right now
 * No hot water sensors yet
-* Compressor usage is not a valid percentage as shown in the app

 ## Release history